Elsevier supports both gold and green open access. To discover more about our approach to open access explore the links below.

 When can you share?

 Millions of researchers have subscriptions to immediately access research on ScienceDirect.
 To enable open access for a subscription article a time delay, known as an embargo period, is needed.
-This begins from the publication date of the issue the article appears in.
+This begins from the date the article is formally published online in its final and fully citable form (i.e. online publication date or the issue publication date).
 Our embargo periods typically range from 12 – 24 months and specific embargo periods can be found on the individual journal homepages.
-Download embargo period list
+Search for an embargo period

 How can you share?